 - Information about this test can be found at many schools or at U.S. embassies, consulates or offices.
 If information is not available in your country, you may write to TOEFL, Box 6151, Princeton, NJ 08541-6151, USA.
 Their website is www.toefl.org.

 SAT or ACT scores; The SAT and ACT tests the students ability to complete college based courses.
 SAT or ACT is required for all students.
-A score of at least 800 combined on critical reading and math on the SAT or a score of at least 17 composite on the ACT is required.
+A score of at least 880 combined Evidence Based-Reading and Writing (ERW) with the Math section for tests taken after March 2016 or a score of at least 800 combined on Critical Reading and Math for tests taken before March 2016 or a score of at least 17 Composite on the ACT is required.

 University of South Carolina Beaufort

 Bluffton, SC 29909

 Once your application is complete with a copy of your passport, original bank certification, original transcripts and course by course evaluations have been received and processed, you will be issued a letter of acceptance or denial.
 If accepted, you will be issued an I-20 form, an immigration document, stating that you have been accepted into a degree program here at the University of South Carolina Beaufort.
 Once you receive this I-20 and pay your SEVIS fee, you must apply for a student visa at a U.S. embassy or consulate.
 This visa stamp in your passport shows the visa status you will hold while here in the U.S. You are permitted to enter the country within 30 days of the start of your program stated on your I-20, but no earlier.